nottrobin/development.robinwinslow.uk/_posts/2019-02-05-learning-lxd.md

 lxc launch ubuntu:bionic caged-beaver
 ```

-"ubuntu" is the name of a remote image list and "16.04" is the alias of an
-image from that list.
+"ubuntu" is the name of a remote image list and "bionic" is the alias of an image from that list.

 To find other images, there are several list commands: